THIS AGREEMENT is made and entered into this

 Licensee agrees not to sell or dispose of, or permit to be sold or disposed on, any tickets for any scheduled event in excess of the official seating capacity of the Premises.

 The District reserves the right to require the doors to the public seating area to be opened a minimum of one hour prior to the event.
-The Manager reserves the right to require a Licensee to open doors more than one hour prior to the event.
+The Director of Entertainment reserves the right to require a Licensee to open doors more than one hour prior to the event.

-Erection of any special apparatus, scaffolding, rigging, or other built-up structures is the responsibility and at the expense of the Licensee, but, in order to ensure safety to performers and the public, such apparatus shall be installed according to the specifications and requirements of the City of Spokane Building Inspector and the Manager.
+Erection of any special apparatus, scaffolding, rigging, or other built-up structures is the responsibility and at the expense of the Licensee, but, in order to ensure safety to performers and the public, such apparatus shall be installed according to the specifications and requirements of the City of Spokane Building Inspector and the Director of Entertainment.

-Use and placement of all production equipment, including but not limited to mixing consoles, lighting consoles, and other lighting or sound equipment, shall be arranged with and subject to the approval of the Manager prior to installation.
+Use and placement of all production equipment, including but not limited to mixing consoles, lighting consoles, and other lighting or sound equipment, shall be arranged with and subject to the approval of the Director of Entertainment prior to installation.

 21. Lawful Use